learn-co-curriculum/se-curriculum-training-images/README.md

 ## Working with S3 Using Cyberduck

-While the CLI tool is handy for automating many of the steps needed for uploading images, it can also be useful to get full access to the S3 bucket to move/delete files or upload images manually.
+While the CLI tool is handy for automating many of the steps needed for uploading images, it can also be useful to get full access to `curriculum-content`, the S3 bucket the Curriculum Team uses, to move or delete files or upload images manually.

 For this, we use [Cyberduck][cyberduck].